francescogerardomarra/its/modulo27/39_rest_hello_world.md

 1. **Redundancy for Reliability:** While database constraints are the final safeguard, entity-level constraints prevent invalid data from ever reaching the database.
 This early validation helps prevent database errors and allows your application to catch problems before they cause issues at the storage level.
 For example, without entity-level validation, an application could attempt to insert a null value into a field marked `NOT NULL` in the database, causing a database error at runtime.

-2. **Decoupling Business Logic from Data Storage:** Entity-level constraints define **application-specific rules** (e.g., a user’s email must be in a specific format) that are independent of the database.
+2. **Decoupling Business Logic from Data Storage:** Entity-level constraints define **application-specific rules** (e.g. a user’s email must be in a specific format) that are independent of the database.
 These constraints ensure that the business rules are enforced regardless of the database system, making the application more portable and flexible.
 Database constraints, on the other hand, ensure the **integrity of the stored data**, maintaining consistency and relationships between tables even if the data comes from other sources.

-3. **Better User Experience with Immediate Feedback:** Entity-level constraints allow for early detection of issues like invalid input or missing fields, which can be handled more gracefully in the application (e.g., showing a user-friendly error message).
+3. **Better User Experience with Immediate Feedback:** Entity-level constraints allow for early detection of issues like invalid input or missing fields, which can be handled more gracefully in the application (e.g. showing a user-friendly error message).
 Database-level errors, by contrast, typically occur later in the process and may require more complex debugging.

 4. **Ensuring Data Integrity Across Multiple Sources:** In systems where multiple applications or services interact with the same database, database constraints ensure **consistent rules** across the entire system.
 For example, if one service bypasses the application logic and directly manipulates the database, the database constraints will ensure that data integrity is not compromised.
 This redundancy is especially useful in environments with distributed systems or microservices.